Pixel

 Cost of Operations

-• Rent or mortgage payments for factories and warehouses.
+• Factory leases or mortgage payments

 Cost of Marketing and Supply